Skip to content

 Most of us have heard of Earth Day and Arbor Day.
-Earth Day has been celebrated every year on April 22 since 1970.
+Earth Day was first celebrated on April 22, 1970.
 Arbor Day has been celebrated on the last Friday of April since the 1870s.
 We often think of these celebrations as global events, days for billions of people to stand together for the planet.
 But for me, this year, caring for the earth has become deeply personal.

 I lost my dad this past November, and his death changed everything for me.
 In the quiet moments after he passed, I found myself reflecting on the legacy each of us leaves behind.
 I realized that the greatest inheritance we can give those who follow us is not money or things, but the world God created.